paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 <!-- This family of descriptors represents features as binary bit vectors.
 To compute the features, image pixel point-pairs are compared and the results are stored as binary values in a vector. -->

-Once the locations of features in the image have been detected, the require a description or a context to find the same locations in other images (also called feature matching) ({opencv dev team 2014 #0}).
+Once the locations of features in the image have been detected, the require a description or a context to find the same locations in other images (also called feature matching) [@opencvdevteam.2014].
 This process is also called the feature extraction, which is a common part of a common image analysis pipeline.
-Main importance for a robust object detection is the descriptors invariance for transformations ({Mukherjee 2015 #48}).
+Main importance for a robust object detection is the descriptors invariance for transformations [@Mukherjee.2015].
-Even tough descriptors can be distingue by there algorithms ({Mikolajczyk 2003 #41}, {Tombari 2013 #42}), it will not be of importance in this section.
-This section will simply introduce the most recent and common feature descriptors based on the reviews: ({Tafti 2017 #43}{Tareen 2018 #45}{Karami 2017 #46}, {Lenc 2018 #32}, {Guo 2016 #47})
+Even tough descriptors can be distingue by there algorithms [@Mikolajczyk.2003, @Tombari.2013], it will not be of importance in this section.
+This section will simply introduce the most recent and common feature descriptors based on the reviews: [@Tafti.2017, @Tareen.2018, @Karami.2017, @Lenc.2018, @Guo.2016].

 <!-- noch dazu? https://link.springer.com/content/pdf/10.1007%2Fs00138-015-0679-9.pdf -->

 **SIFT** - The Scale-Invariant Feature Transform (SIFT) descriptor is still very popular even since it has been proposed in 1999 and completely released in 2004.
 The SIFT algorithm contains both, the key point localization and its description.
 The Difference-of-Gaussians (DoG) is used as approximation the Laplacian of Gaussian (LoG) to find local maxima at different scales of the image.
 The descriptor analysis the 16² surrounding area of the key point.
 This area is then split in 16 block of 4² size, where a 8 bin orientation histogram is created for each.
-This gives a total of 128 bin values.
+This gives a total of 128 bin values.<!--source -->
-The algorithm has been proven to be invariant to image rotations, scale, and limited affine variations, where it does even outperform even newer algorithms ({Tareen 2018 #45}).
-The main drawbacks of SIFT are the high computational cost and its patent.
+The algorithm has been proven to be invariant to image rotations, scale, and limited affine variations, where it does even outperform even newer algorithms [@Tareen.2018].
+The main drawbacks of SIFT are the high computational cost and its patent.  <!--source -->
 <!-- formel ??? -->

 **SURF** - Speeded Up Robust Features (SURF), developed in 2008, addresses the main issue of SIFT as being to slow for real time applications <!--source -->.
 Instead of the DoG approximation SURF uses the  determinant of Hessian matrix for the different scales and location.
 For each determinant uses four convolutions with box filters as LoG approximation, which can be calculated in parallel for different scales using integral images.
-As descriptor, SURF uses 64 or 128 bin values based on a distribution of  Haar-like features, which is a more time-efficient way of calculating the  weighted sums in rectangular sub windows.
+As descriptor, SURF uses 64 or 128 bin values based on a distribution of  Haar-like features, which is a more time-efficient way of calculating the  weighted sums in rectangular sub windows.<!--source -->
 The SURF features are invariant to rotation and scale as well, but are more sensitive to viewpoint changes.

 **ORB** - Oriented FAST and Rotated BRIEF (ORB) has been developed in 2011 as patent free alternative to SURF and SIFT.
 As supposed by its name, ORB combines the  FAST key point detector and the BRIEF descriptor.
 It localizes corner key points with FAST and filters find top points using the Harris corner measure.
 Since FAST does not calculate the orientation ORB computes a intensity weighted centroid of the surrounding patch and the vector between centroid and key point notes the orientation.
-The BRIEF descriptor performs badly on rotation as well wherefore ORB introduced a modified version of BRIEF called rBRIEF.
+The BRIEF descriptor performs badly on rotation as well wherefore ORB introduced a modified version of BRIEF called rBRIEF.<!--source --><!--source -->
 ORB features are very accurate under geometric transformations, even tough some descriptors are performing better on scale changes.
 ORB is also one of the fastest algorithms. <!-- scale space pyramid? -->

 **BRISK** - The algorithm Binary Robust Invariant Scalable Keypoints (BRISK), which was developed in 2011, is also based on corner detection.
-It uses the key points of the AGAST algorithm filtered by the same  FAST Corner score. <!-- what is the FAST corner score? is it really the same? -->
+It uses the key points of the AGAST algorithm filtered by the same  FAST Corner score. <!-- what is the FAST corner score? is it really the same? --><!--source -->

 Binary Robust Invariant
 Scalable Keypoints (BRISK) in 2011 [18], which detects